 Luxembourg City, the capital of Luxembourg, is located in the heart of Western Europe.
 The population of the city is 115 227 as of 2017, and the area is 51.6sq.km.
 The most elevated point in the city is 560m above sea level.
 Luxembourg is divided into 24 administrative districts, with some of the historic quarters of the city subdivided into smaller neighborhoods.

-In 2011, the city became the second-highest gross domestic product per capita, making it one of the richest cities in the world.
+In 2011, the city had the second-highest gross domestic product per capita in the world, making it one of the richest cities.
 The capital is ranked 19th in the world by quality of life.
 It houses the headquarters of many EU institutions.
 Some of the major branches of the city's economy are finance and banking, transport, communications, and the industrial sector.

 Luxembourg is a popular tourist destination, especially for the people from the neighboring countries.
 With its central location in Europe, the city attracts tourists from other parts of the continent, too.
 The main sights are both cultural and architectural, including parks and green areas.
 The National Museum of History and Art, the Museum of the History of Luxembourg City, where 17th century buildings can be seen, preserving artifacts from the Middle Ages – these are some of the most visited museums.
 The Natural History Museum, founded in 1850, is divided into several sections - botany, ecology, geology, mineralogy, geophysics, astrophysics, paleontology, vertebrates and invertebrates.
 The rich collection of the museum makes it extremely popular with local and foreign visitors alike.